-Nathula: At an altitude of 14200ft, Nathula pass is the border between India and China in the Tibetan plateau.
-Only 56 km away from the Gangtok, tranquillity of this place is very charming.
+Nathula: At an altitude of 14200ft, Nathula pass is the border between India and China on the Tibetan plateau.
+Only 56 km away from the Gangtok, the tranquillity of this place is very charming.
 Waving Chinese soldiers and Chinese tourists on the other side of the border is an added attraction. more

-Enchey Monastery: This 200 year old monastery is famous for the mask dance called 'Cham' performed in the month of January.
+Enchey Monastery: This 200-year-old monastery is famous for the mask dance called 'Cham' performed in the month of January.
 An important seat of the Nyingma order, the Enchey Monastery meaning the Solitary temple, was originally built with the solace that no other construction would be allowed near it.
 Monasteries in Sikkim.

 Flower Exhibition Centre: Located near the White Hall Complex of Gangtok this place houses a variety of orchids, seasonal flowers as well as bonsai.
-It is open between April to June and September until the end of November.
+It is open from April to June and from September until the end of November.
 In recent years, this show has become quite popular and famous, as there are flower exhibitions throughout the year in accordance with the seasons and the flowers in bloom.

 Tashi View Point: Built by the late King of Sikkim Sri.
-Tashi Namgyal this viewpoint is at a distance of about 8km away from the town and offers good view of Mt.
+Tashi Namgyal this viewpoint is at a distance of about 8km away from the town and offers a good view of Mt.
 Siniolchu and Mt.
 Kanchenjunga.

 Ganesh Tok: This spot, 7km away from Gangtok, offers a bird's eye view of the town.
-There is a small temple of lord Ganesh at this place.
+There is a small temple of Lord Ganesh at this place.
 It is on a hillock on Gangtok-Nathula Road.